frink-okn/frink-landing-zone/docs/okn/rural-kg.md

-# Rural Resilience
-A Cross-Domain Knowledge Graph to Integrate Health and Justice for Rural Resilience
+# Rural Resilience: A Cross-Domain Knowledge Graph to Integrate Health and Justice for Rural Resilience

 An ontology which serves the schema for the cross-domain knowledge graph (Rural-KG) to integrate health and justice data for rural resilience.